open-switch/opx-cps/README.md

 ## API documentation

 The CPS API is documented through Doxygen.
-To generate CPS Doxygen content, at the top level of your source directory (one level underneath `opx-cps`), run the `opx-cps/doc/cps_gen_doc.sh` command.
+To generate CPS Doxygen content, at the top-level of your source directory (one level underneath `opx-cps`), run the `opx-cps/doc/cps_gen_doc.sh` command.

     git clone git@github.com:open-switch/opx-cps.git
     cd opx-cps